 SECTION EIGHT: SEMINARS

 MIDYEAR WORKSHOP Usually held in January of each year, it is a time for instruction and presentation of programs that Lions can participate in.
 The Chairperson is the First vice District Governor who appoints a committee to plan and execute the event.
 The fees collected should cover the costs of location rental and any food functions associated with the event.
 Outside speakers are welcome and, if there is an honorarium involved, the monies shall come from the funds collected.
-[See also Section 10 GMT/GLT]
+[See also Section 10 GAT]

 LIONS OPEN UNIVERSITY is a program to further the knowledge of interested Lions that attend any or all of the scheduled sessions.
 Diplomas may be awarded to any Lion that attends a designated amount of sessions as established by the chair.
 Coffee “and” is paid for by the district, no costs are charged the attendees.